World View of Global Warming -- a 15 year perspective and accomplishments.

 In 2004 and 2005 I completed a first stage of photography in 22 nations thanks to renewed grants from the Wiancko Family Trust and a book advance from University of California Press.
 This book was published in October 2007 under the title Earth Under Fire: How Global Warming is Changing the World.
 It features not only reports from scientists on our changing world, but also an extended chapter on what is being done now to keep global warming under control.
 To view the book, please visit EarthUnderFire.com.

 Other major accomplishments of World View of Global Warming include exhibits at Chicago’s Field Museum, the Minnesota Science Museum, in a display for the 40th Anniversary of the U.S. Environmental Protection Agency, and two exhibits at the American Association for the Advancement of Science in Washington, D.C.
 The United Nations has published my images as calendars and international postage stamps, of which 4.2 million were sold worldwide in 2008 and 2009.
 The project This Is Climate Change displayed my glacier change images as a billboard in the concourse of Reagan National Airport, Washington DC, 2012-13.

 Photographs from the World View of Global Warming are available for license to publications needing science photography, environmental groups and agencies, and other uses.
 Stock photography and assignments available.

 Please contact email@example.com or Gary Braasch Photography (503) 860-1228.

 Use of photographs in any manner, in part or whole, without permission is prohibited by US copyright law.

-© 2012 These photographs are registered with the US Copyright Office and are not in the Public Domain.
+© 2014 and before.
+These photographs are registered with the US Copyright Office and are not in the Public Domain.